danvk/catskills/_posts/2024-06-10-alex-halcott.md

 ![Halcott Waterfall]({{site.baseurl}}/assets/2024-06-10-alex-halcott/IMG_7471-waterfall.jpeg)

-I remembered the critical trail junction clearly from last year: cross the waterfall and got _left_, not right, whatever direction the herd path looks like it's going.
+I remembered the critical trail junction clearly from last year: cross the waterfall and go _left_, not right, whatever direction the herd path looks like it's going.
 This part of the path was a bit unclear and muddy.
 Alex asked if I was lost.
 But soon we started to gain altitude and the path cleared up.
 It was crystal clear all the way to the summit canister.

 ![In the woods]({{site.baseurl}}/assets/2024-06-10-alex-halcott/IMG_7472-in-the-woods.jpeg)